cjohnson318/cjohnson318.github.io/_posts/2024-10-10-exponential-moving-averages.markdown

 Here, we can plot the MACD curve, and the difference between the MACD curve and the MACD Signal curve.
-One interpretation of this difference is that negative values suggest a bear market, while positive values suggest a bear market.
+One interpretation of this difference is that negative values suggest a bear market, while positive values suggest a bull market.

 {% highlight python %}
 m = mkt[['macd', 'macd_signal', 'macd_minus_signal']]